frou/pg2go/README.md

 It is designed to be run directly against a database using the official `psql` command, and the output of that redirected to a new `.go` source file.

-Here is an example Unix shell session demonstrating this (it assumes there is an existing database called `blogdb` that has a typical schema):
+Here is an example Unix shell session demonstrating this (it interacts with a hypothetical database called `blogdb`):

 ```shell
 DB=blogdb